-Perfecting the art of the follow-up is one of the most useful things any professional can learn regardless of what field they are in.
+Perfecting the art of the follow-up is one of the most valuable lessons you can learn and master.

-This video will represent the 6 best follow-up techniques to help you turn your new leads into revenue opportunities:
+This video will represent the six best follow-up techniques to help you turn your new leads into revenue opportunities:

 The Golden Rule of Follow-Ups